eu-digital-identity-wallet/eudi-app-android-wallet-ui/README.md

 App launch

 1. Launch the application
-2. You will be presented with a welcome screen were you will be asked to create a PIN for future logins.
+2. You will be presented with a welcome screen where you will be asked to create a PIN for future logins.

 Issuance flow